 The framework and direction for the development of comprehensive plans are provided by growth management legislation.
 The transportation element of the King County Comprehensive Plan is consistent with and meets the requirements of regional and countywide plans and policies that respond to growth management legislation.
-The Countywide Planning Policies (CPP) have been used to guide the development of the transportation element and to ensure consistency with plans and programs developed by adjacent jurisdictions.
+The Countywide Planning Policies (((CPP))) have been used to guide the development of the transportation element and to ensure consistency with plans and programs developed by adjacent jurisdictions.

-Regional direction for the transportation element is set by Transportation 2040, developed by the Puget Sound Regional Council (PSRC).
-Transportation 2040 is consistent with the region's urban growth strategy, Vision 2040, also developed by the PSRC.
+Regional direction for the transportation element is set by Transportation 2040, developed by the Puget Sound Regional Council (((PSRC))).
+Transportation 2040 is consistent with the region's urban growth strategy, Vision 2040, also developed by the Puget Sound Regional Council (((PSRC))).

 King County identifies improvements and strategies needed to carry out the land use vision and meet the Level of Service (LOS) requirements for transportation.
-Road improvements are guided by the Strategic Plan for Road Services (SPRS), prioritized in the TNR and funded in the Roads Capital Improvement Program (CIP).
-Public transportation investments are guided by the Strategic Plan for Public Transportation (SPPT) and are identified in the Transit CIP.
+Road improvements are guided by the Strategic Plan for Road Services (((SPRS))), prioritized in the Transportation Needs Report and funded in the Roads Capital Improvement Program (((CIP))).
+Public transportation investments are guided by the Strategic Plan for Public Transportation (((SPPT))) and are identified in the Transit Capital Improvement Program ((CIP)), and the King County Ferry District 2014 Strategic Plan, 2014 - 2018, or its successors.